rainndev/MNKC-Architecture/README.md

 ## Project Overview

 This project was developed as the final requirement for **WS101: Web System**.
 It is a responsive landing page for **MNKC Architecture**, a conceptual architectural firm that embodies innovation, structural elegance, and modern design.
-The project demonstrates the application of front-end development concepts using modern web technologies.
+This is a mock website created for **MNKC Architecture** as part of a school or academic requirement.

 ## Objectives